 Exchange of experiences and practices at international, national and regional level, inputs from experts, occasion to share information on legislative and policy development are essential for the uptake and recognition of micro-credentials both at national and international level.
+It would be useful to have a platform for exchange of good practices on the main topics of the MICROBOL working groups.
+Furthermore activities of peer-exchange and peer-learning may be taken into consideration in the framework of further projects.

-Recommendation: create occasion for peer support and exchange of practices among stakeholders at international level.
+- 1. create occasion for peer support and exchange of practices among stakeholders at international level; - 2. explore the possibility to have a common platform for sharing of experiences and good practices.